OurPlanscape/Planscape/src/interface/src/app/features/README.md

 when set to false.
 Once layers are launched in prod, they should be changed in map-control-panel.component.html so they are no longer affected by this flag.

+###  upload_project_area
+This flag will enable the Project Area control panel in the Scenario Configuration page.
+That will allow users to choose between having their Project Areas determined for them, or uploading their own zipped shapefiles.

 ### use_its
 This flag will enable use of ITS data for past resilience projects rather than Calmapper.